scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 Obviously this is a bit of an abstract example, but the general idea of not striving for too far in one direction and keeping balance resonates with many other philosophies.

-<sup>1</sup>
+#### Footnotes
+[^note1]:
     I know that for a decent part of the population, there is not as open a choice posed to them about which to choose.
     Many people have a lot of family support obligations and therefore choose money first as a necessity.
     You could argue that choose money for them then leads to a balance of lifestyle from the family enjoyment they receive by being a good provider, but really the framework is only helpful when there is a clear, open choice for the person.